 Moreover, developers of existing client applications should brace for stricter enforcement of terms and conditions, as Twitter strives to make the overall user experience more uniform and of higher quality.

-That was the message Ryan Sarver, from Twitter’s application development team, relayed over the weekend on an official Twitter discussion forum for developers.
+the message Ryan Sarver, from Twitter’s application development team, relayed over the weekend on an official Twitter discussion forum for developers.

 “Developers have told us that they’d like more guidance from us about the best opportunities to build on Twitter.
 More specifically, developers ask us if they should build client apps that mimic or reproduce the mainstream Twitter consumer client experience.
 The answer is no,” Sarver wrote in a post titled “Consistency and ecosystem opportunities.”